100R

 a greeny banana slug moving over a leaf

 On overcast, or rainy days, the trails become overrun with banana slugs - all kinds, all sizes.
 Some of them have black spots, others are yellow green.
+Their colors are indicative of their age, their health, what they eat, of general light exposure, and moisture levels.

 Unfortunately, we learned that banana slugs (a native species) may be slowly being displaced by black slugs (arion ater), a species native to Europe.
 We've come across so many black slugs that we assumed that they too, were native.
 While they look similar, and have similar behaviors, it is thought that they may consume more because they have shorter lifespans (up to one year, instead of 1-7), requiring them to consume faster to reach reproductive maturity.